bitrise-io/devcenter/_articles/en/bitrise-cli/steps.md

 - workflows
 - bitrise.yml
 - cli
-summary: 'A Step encapsulates a "build task": the code to perform that task, the inputs and parameters you can define for the task, and the outputs the task generates.'
+description: 'A Step encapsulates a "build task": the code to perform that task, the inputs and parameters you can define for the task, and the outputs the task generates.'
 menu:
   bitrise-cli-main: